 2. Niteangel Adjustable Soft Harness with Elastic Leash for Rabbits

-Comfortable – Something we love about this harness is the comfort factor it gives your rabbit.
-This is due to the fact the material doesn’t grip of rub at all.
+Something we love about this harness is the comfort factor it gives your rabbit due to the fact the material doesn’t grip or rub at all.
 This means it can be worn for extended periods without discomfort.
 The harness is nice and easy to use, which is obviously another plus point.
 It comes with velcro and clips making it easy to attach and detach.

-Elastic Leash – It’s also made with a fully elastic leash made from nylon.
-As we mentioned earlier, elastic is desirable and a good anti choke mechanism.
+It’s also made with a fully elastic leash made from nylon.
+As we mentioned earlier, a leash with elastic is desirable and a good anti-choke mechanism.
 This product is a great size and suitable for adult rabbits..between 3.5 and 6 lbs.
 Stomach circumference being 20-30cm, neck 16-20cm and back 12.2cm.
 It’s important to size the harness correctly as a poorly-fitting harness can cause multiple problems for your bunny.

 3. Calunce Soft Rabbits Harness with Leash